Fomode3D/Documentation/node.md

 * Rejecting Outgoing

-The sum is different from zero only in Setting and Updating operations (change of trust), in the rest of the cases it equals 0.
+The sum is different from zero only in Setting and Updating operations (change of trust), in all other cases it equals 0.

-If the `offset` and the `cuont` parameters will set more operations than the actual number of operations, then the result will only return the existing operations, that meet the command’s criteria.
+If the `offset` and the `cuont` parameters will set more operations than the actual number of operations, then the result will only return the existing operations that meet the command’s criteria.

 Example of a history of operations with TLs result (3 operations):
 ```